Skip to content

 Correctional Facilities and Treatment (CFT)

-The primary purpose of this committee is to carry the AA message to alcoholics both behind the walls of Correctional Facilities and in Treatment Facilities.
-The CFT Committee also supports the 'Bridging the Gap' program which links AA members to AA meetings after their release.
+The primary purpose of this committee is to carry the A.A. message to alcoholics both behind the walls of Correctional Facilities and in Treatment Centre’s.
+The CFT Committee also supports the ‘Bridging the Gap’ program which links A.A. members to A.A. meetings after their release.

-Ottawa Withdrawal Management Center has invited AA once again to hold introductory meetings twice weekly.
+Ottawa Withdrawal Management Center (DETOX) has invited A.A. to hold introductory meetings three times a week

 Groups and members interested in this valuable form of service are asked to email owmc@ottawaaa.org to be added to the schedule.